 How long can you keep spaghetti squash:

-- Cooked: I would refrigerate spaghetti squash leftovers and use within three-five days.
+- Cooked: Refrigerate baked spaghetti squash leftovers and use within three-five days.

 - Uncooked: At room temperature, you can keep spaghetti squash for 1-2 months until you see signs of spoilage (look below).

 - Freezing Instructions: You can freeze baked spaghetti squash strands for 4-6 months if you put it in a freezer safe container and remove as much air as possible.
 I add a bit of oil to the squash to give it a second barrier of protection.

 How do you pick a good spaghetti squash: